 Lateral Plank Walk

-To begin with, forearm plank abs workout for home, put your forearms on the ground with your arms parallel, hands facing forward, and elbows stacked right under your shoulders.
+To begin with, forearm plank is one of the best ab exercises, put your forearms on the ground with your elbows bent, arms parallel, hands facing forward, and elbows stacked right under your shoulders.
 Move your feet to the width of your hip and extend your legs behind you.
 Engage your quads, core, and butt, and tuck your tailbone.
 Stay in this position for some time.
 The forearm plank is an isometric exercise.
 “An isometric exercise is a form of exercise involving the static contraction of a muscle without any visible movement in the angle of the joint.
 The term “isometric” combines the Greek words “Isos” (equal) and “metria” (measuring), meaning that in these exercises the length of the muscle and the angle of the joint does not change, though contraction strength may be varied.”
 The benefit of doing an exercise this way is that it limits the chance of injury.
 When doing a forearm plank try to hold it for 20 seconds for a few sets building up to one minute or more.
 Once you improve to 3 minutes you can add more variation to the plank like lifting a leg or jumping your feet in and out.
+One of the best parts of the forearm plank is that it works the entire core.
+If doing the forearm plank is too hard try doing it with the knees bent.
+This exercise builds a great foundation for a strong core and is key to any ab workout.

 If you’re interested in using a personal trainer to help you with your ab workouts from home please visit us at www.onthegofitnesspro.com to try a free personal training session.
 Check out our article on at-home workouts for biceps here